 Creative Problem-Solving: Embrace the engineering mindset by tackling complex problems and developing innovative solutions.
 Learn to iterate, refine, and adapt your designs based on experimentation and analysis.

 Ethical and Societal Considerations: Reflect on the ethical implications and societal impact of mechatronic engineering.
-Explore how your creations contribute to the world and consider responsible design practices.
+Consider how your creations contribute to the world and the importance of responsible design practices.